developer-zebra/developer-zebra-site/src/emdk-for-xamarin/3-0/guide/about/index.md

 ### Sample Code

-* **[Sample code](../../samples) for EMDK for Xamarin are now available only online**; sample code is no longer installed on the development host as part of the EMDK installation.
+* **[Code samples](../../samples) for EMDK for Xamarin are now available only online**; sample code is no longer installed on the development host as part of the EMDK installation.
 * **Help files for EMDK for Xamarin are now available only online**; help is no longer installed on the development host as part of the EMDK installation.

 ### End of Support